nteract/hydrogen/docs/PluginAPI.md

 The following keys are registered by default:
 `["vega3", "vega2", "plotly", "vegalite2", "vegalite1", "json", "js", "html", "markdown", "latex", "svg", "gif", "jpeg", "png", "plain"]`
+It is recommended you don't delete those, since custom transforms will take priority in displaying.

 ### Params: